Kinbo-zan is a dynamic little peak with a deep history of Shugendo.

 Sanze is one of the coolest beaches along the Shonai coast.
 Relatively sheltered from the open sea, and with a great rock for jumping off, Sanze is the perfect spot for a dip in the ocean in the warmer months.
 There is a Ramen shop located there called Konpiraso that my brother in law can’t get enough of either.

-Yunohama is another beach resort along the coast, and is one of the most popular places for a dip in the Sea of Japan among locals.
+Yunohama is another beach resort along the coast.
+This is also one of the most popular places for a dip in the Sea of Japan among locals.
 There are a number of famous Ryokan in Yunohama, perhaps the most famous being Kameya, which even hosted the Emperor and Empress of Japan in 2016 (from memory).
 Yunohama also has a market on Sunday mornings that is popular amongst locals.
 The Shonai Country Club golf course is also located nearby.

-In terms of variety of places to explore, and also challenge, Atsumi-dake is one of the most rewarding peaks to climb along the Shonai coast.
+Atsumi-dake is one of the most rewarding peaks to climb along the Shonai coast.
 Plus, I know I’ve said this already, but Atsumi Onsen is one of the coolest places in the Shonai region.
-Located at the southern end of Tsuruoka, with only Nezugaseki further south, Atsumi Onsen is a great spot for a walk amongst the Sakura, or a visit to the rose garden.
-While you’re there though, if you’re not staying at Bankokuya, do be sure to check out Chitto Mocche, a locally-run cafe that is famous for its foot baths outside.
+Atsumi Onsen itself is also a relaxing spot.
+Here you can walk amongst the Sakura, or visit the rose garden.
+Be sure to check out Chitto Mocche, a locally-run cafe that is famous for its outdoor foot spa.

 In the nearby township of Yutagawa, you will find one of my favourite Ryokan (Traditional Japanese Inn) in the region, Tsukasaya.
 Tsukasaya is run by the young Shoji family, and provides excellent cuisine foraged straight from the surrounding area (including Moso bamboo from Kinbo-zan in the Spring).
 Takehiko Shoji, the husband, is a fellow Yamabushi and even a professional Sake sommelier, so he will definitely be able to find you something great to drink.
 Kanae Shoji, the wife, is fluent in English and has extensive experience serving Japanese and non-Japanese guests alike.
 In addition, the Ryokan has recently gone through renovations to be like brand new.